Our Journey to Becoming One Organization

 The Hammer School was incorporated into a 501(c)(3) nonproﬁt organization.

+In 1973 a dedicated group of volunteers opened Northeast Residences at St. Mary’s convent.
+They offered the first respite care, which did not fit existing regulations, but the County was supportive.
 In February 1973, Northeast Residence Inc., was incorporated and approved as a 501(c)(3) nonproﬁt organization in September of that same year.
 Today, although times have changed, and 50 years have passed, that vision continues to be realized.
 In addition, the board of directors and employees of Northeast Residence, Inc. strive to educate other members of the community on the rights of people with developmental disabilities to enjoy life experiences that affirm their individuality, dignity, and self-respect.

 Frank has been a member of our east metro (NER) family most of his life, going back to 1975 when he was eight years old and moved into our ICF home.
 This was just two years after Northeast Residence opened its doors in what was a former convent in downtown White Bear Lake.
 There were eight other people in the home at the time.
 Frank is one of the original people we’ve cared for at Northeast Residence.
 Read Frank’s story here.